-Virtual marketing is having more than a moment; it’s here to stay, even when in person gatherings and events return in full swing.
+Virtual marketing is having more than a moment; it’s here to stay.
+When gatherings resume they should remain to enhance your in-person presence.

 Connecting with customers has always been a top priority.
-Only now, the method is different.
+Only now, the methods of connecting have expanded.
 It’s no longer a question of “Do I need a virtual environment?”
 The answer is now undeniably YES, it’s a necessity.

 Not all virtual environments are created equal.